 Two impressive Nio deities are the sole remaining residents; guardians of the long-gone temple buildings that once regularly resonated to the sound of monks chanting to the rhythmical beat of a drum as the smell of incense curled through the air.
 Each year in late spring and early summer, a profusion of white irises blankets the grounds, a beautiful memento of the lives once led here.

 The flag stone path continues and steepens into steps, at the top of which is one of only two remaining temple sub-structure remaining.
 In 1968, the surrounding forests were swept by fire, destroying the final vestiges of the original buildings and Sento-ji, was rebuilt, albeit on a far more modest scale, on its current site in the valley below.
-Occasionally the sole resident monk at the nez temple can be found holding pray at Kyu-Sento-ji to Nimon, who left this mortal coil here.
-His grave is found under the forest canopy amongst the serried ranks of hundreds of carved stones, graves of the monks who also ended their lives here.
-A further and longer climb leads to the ‘fortress rock’ peak of Mt.
-Fudo, which houses in its shadow the second structure, Itsutsuji.
+Occasionally the sole resident monk at the new temple can be found praying at Kyu-Sento-ji to Nimon, who left this mortal coil here.
+His grave is found under the forest canopy amongst the serried ranks of hundreds of carved stones, graves of the monks who also saw out their lives here.
+A further and longer climb leads to Itsutsuji Fudo.